Linutronix/TSN-Testbench/_sources/qa.rst.txt

 License Checks
 --------------

-The license for the Linux TSN ``Testbench`` is the permissive BSD-2-Clause.
+The license for the Linux RealTime Communication ``Testbench`` is the permissive BSD-2-Clause.
 All files have a valid SPDX identifier (see https://spdx.dev/).
 The provided license information can be automatically checked for errors by using the ``reuse`` tool.
 Example: